-AXIS BANK UK LIMITED DIRECTORS' REPORT FOR THE YEAR ENDED 31 MARCH 2020
+AXIS BANK UK LIMITED DIRECTORS' REPORT FOR THE YEAR ENDED 31 MARCH 2021

-The Directors have pleasure in presenting the Annual Report and the audited financial statements for the year ended 31 March 2020.
-These financial statements have been prepared in accordance with the Companies Act 2006 and applicable International Financial Reporting Standards as adopted by the European Union.
+The Directors have pleasure in presenting the Annual Report and the audited financial statements for the year ended 31 March 2021.
+These financial statements have been prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.